pip-services/pip-services-docs/content/en/net/swagger/_index.md

 dotnet add package PipServices3.Swagger
 ```

-Develop a RESTful service component.
-For example, it may look the following way.
+Below there is an example on how to develop a RESTful service component:

 In the `Register` method we load an Open API specification for the service.
-You can also enable swagger by default in the constractor by setting `_swaggerEnable` property.
+In the same class, you can enable swagger by default by setting the `_swaggerEnable` property to true in the constructor.

 ```csharp
 public class MyRestService: RestService
 {